Jamesbarford/easy-json/README.md

 Easy JSON is a lightweight and fast JSON parser with an emphasis on ease of use for parsing and accessing properties in the parsed JSON.
-I was wanting something that had a small surface area, solid error handling with clear errors and a `jq` like syntax for simplifying accessing properties off JSON.
+I was wanting something that had a small surface area, solid error handling and a `jq` like syntax for simplifying accessing properties off JSON.

 The is error handling and reporting suitable for use with multiple threads as The error state is unique per parsed JSON.
 Thus if you are parsing mulitple